Apricot-S/shanten-algorithm-collection/algorithms/decomp_kobayashi/README.md

 - **(number of melds) + (number of meld candidates) <= 4**
 - **(number of melds) + (number of meld candidates) + (number of pairs (0 or 1)) + (number of isolated tiles) <= 5**

+### Formula for extracting meld candidates and isolated tiles

+- **(number of meld candidates)** = sum of **(number of tiles in each meld candidates group) / 2**
+- **(number of isolated tiles)** = sum of **(number of tiles in each meld candidates group) mod 2**

+#### Definition of meld candidates group

+A meld candidates group is a sequence of tiles in a suit that are not separated by two or more empty tiles.
+In other words, for each suit, tiles are grouped together between positions where two consecutive tiles are both empty.
+Each group is then used to calculate the number of meld candidates and isolated tiles as above.

+Example:

+For the hand `2244589p`, there are two meld candidates groups: `22445p` and `89p`.

 ### Formula for shanten number